 Deaths Caused by Rodents Around the World

 For thousands of years, rodents have infested human civilization.
 While this has been of no benefit to humans, rats derive plenty of perks from this arrangement, such as free food, water, and shelter.
 In most cases, the pesky presence of rodents has been little more than a source of irritation.
 In certain periods throughout history, however, the problems initiated by rats and other critters have spilled over into epidemics.
-In some parts of the world, such problems are re-emerging right now.
+In some parts of the world, such problems are re-emerging now.

 Diseases Carried by Rodents